ldv-klever/klever/docs/dev_env_model_specs.rst

       }
     ]
   }

-The *3.14* member is the name of the specification set.

 Then we have to change options of the EMG to run only genericManual generator to prepare our model.
 Find the proper template in the :file:`Linux.json` file (it is the first one that contains the EMG value) and fix the